You may want to choose this option over the Uploadcare storage when you:

 Note, the maximum file size that applies when copying files via REST API is 5 GB.

 Files are copied to the following path in your bucket:

 <filename> contains the original filename, which is represented by all symbols after the last slash in the original link; more on filenames here.

-When handling media files you can provide a temporary Uploadcare URL with processing operations included.
-In this case, the name of a processed file is constructed of its original filename and a set of applied operations.
+When handling media files, you can provide a temporary Uploadcare URL with processing operations included.
+In the case, the maximum media file size should not exceed 100 MB.
+The name of a processed file is constructed of its original filename and a set of applied operations.
 For instance, the following

 Will result in the filename:

 Hence, all versions of your processed file are stored in the same virtual folder.